 The pollutants of main concern are:

 - Nitrogen dioxide: The annual mean concentration should not exceed 40µg/m3.
-The 1-hour mean objective should not exceed 200µg/m3 more than 18 times per year.
+The one-hour mean objective should not exceed 200µg/m3 more than 18 times per year.

 - Particulate matter (PM10): The annual mean concentration should not exceed 40µg/m3.
 The 24-hour mean objective should not exceed 50µg/m3 more than 35 times per year.